danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 Ruby makes it incredibly easy to write elegant, dynamic code.
 The language practically encourages it with features like `constantize`, `classify`, and metaprogramming.
 When you discover these capabilities, it feels empowering, like you're writing less code that does more.

 But there's a hidden cost to elegant abstractions in application code, especially on projects that will be maintained by multiple developers over many years.
-This post explores a real-world example where a dynamic pattern made the codebase harder to understand and maintain, even though the code itself was technically correct and elegantly written.
+This post explores some code from a project I was maintaining, where a dynamic pattern made the codebase harder to understand and maintain, even though the code itself was technically correct and elegantly written.

-While the example comes from a Rails app, the trade-offs it illustrates are relevant to any Ruby project.
+The example that follows is adapted from this project.
+Class names and other details have been changed so I can share them publicly, but the patterns and trade-offs illustrate are exactly what I encountered.

 ## Where Are the Callers?

-I was investigating a Sidekiq job called `DataSyncer` that accepts a `class_name` as an argument:
+I was investigating a Sidekiq job that accepts a `class_name` as an argument:

 ```ruby
 class DataSyncer